MariahSJones/ENG_EC_601/Phase1a/README.md

 ### `by_date.py`

-This program takes a user's name, and returns the 10 most recent tweets in order from newest to oldest from the account from the past 7 days.
+This program takes a user's name, and returns the 10 most recent tweets in order from newest to oldest from the account from the past 7 days (For this example I look at tweets by @NASA or with the hashtag #NASA).
 The information pulled is the author id, the tweet id, tweet-edit history id, the text of the tweet, and the tweet's id number, and puts it in a json format.
 ```
 $ python Phase1a/by_date.py
 200